SeemBuilds/AutoPrimaryPart-APP-/DATA_USAGE.md

 ## Legal / GDPR Disclaimer

 This document is for informational purposes and does not constitute legal advice.
-Users in regions with data protection laws (e.g., GDPR/DSGVO) should consult appropriate legal guidance.
+Users in regions with data protection laws should consult appropriate legal guidance.